awpala/my-omscs-notes/cs-6515/01-dynamic-programming.md

 ![](./assets/01-DP1-001.png){ width=650px }

-Given an integer $n$ , we wil look at an algorithm for generating the corresponding $n$<sup>th</sup> Fibonacci number.
+Given an integer $n$ , we will look at an algorithm for generating the corresponding $n$<sup>th</sup> Fibonacci number.
 This is a very simple algorithm, but it will illustrate the idea of dynamic programming; later we will examine dynamic programming more generally (i.e., techniques for designing a dynamic programming algorithm, as well as more sophisticated examples).

 Recall that the Fibonacci numbers are the following sequence: